eosnetworkfoundation/telegram-bot/README.md

 yarn test
 ```
 The goal is full test coverage, not because we chased a number, but because we exhaustively tested all intended functionality.

+## Inputs
+This lambda receives two primary inputs, SNS event payloads delivered by AWS and user-defined environment variables to configure the script.

 ---
 **_Legal Notice_**